-Bellingham/Whatcom County has many options of organizations/clubs to choose from to get involved with to get out on the water- see the list at the bottom of the page.
-At the start line you’ll see a couple traditional sea kayaks, but it is largely racing surf-skis and a handful of outrigger canoes.
+Bellingham/Whatcom County has many options for organizations/clubs to choose from to get involved with to get out on the water- see the list at the bottom of the page.
+At the start line, you’ll see a couple traditional sea kayaks, but it is largely racing surf-skis and a handful of outrigger canoes.

 While all in good fun, there are also the elite athletes who are part of the mix.
 Local legend, Brandon Nelson, is usually found leading the pack around the lake.
 Nelson’s most recent claim to fame comes from setting the World Record for traveling 151.3 miles around Lake Padden in August 2013.
 You will find Nelson, his wife Heather, out every Wednesday enjoying the competition and companionship that the paddling community provides.

 It’s not only the racers who come out to enjoy the open-water of Lake Whatcom.
 There are so many types of crafts that are appropriate (and fun) for paddling around on a sunny day it’s hard to pick the right one, some days.

 Back to the world of competition.
 The lake also provides training space for local youth athletes in rowing shells with the Whatcom Rowing Association.
 I like their motto- Row happy.
 Race hard.
 They offer local programs for both Juniors and Masters.

 Paddling has a long tradition in the area.
 Below is a youngster from one of the local tribes warming up in a racing canoe.
 The local tribes support their youth, providing them with the opportunity to get out on the water while enjoying activities their ancestors have over the centuries.